-- marginalised or isolated by the community - history of mental health, alcohol or drug misuse or domestic violence - history of unexplained death, illness or multiple surgery in parents and/or siblings of the family - past history of childhood abuse, self-harm, or a culture of physical chastisement - family member is a sex offender. - 8.8 Preventing Radicalisation - 1.
-As part of our safeguarding training our school will train all staff at least annually in respect of preventing radicalisation. - 2.
+- 1. As part of our safeguarding training our school/college will train all staff at least annually in respect of preventing radicalisation. - 2.
 We recognise more information is contained within the schools safeguarding guidebook. - 3.
-We recognise children are vulnerable to extremist ideology and radicalisation.
+We recognise children are susceptible to extremist ideology and radicalisation.
 Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach. - 4.
 Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
 This also includes calling for the death of members of the armed forces. - 5.
 Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 6.
 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.

-- 7. There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 7.
+There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
 Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home). - 8.
-However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
+However, it is possible to protect people who are susceptible to extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
 As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
 Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral.

-8.9 The Prevent Duty
+The Prevent Duty